hbomb79/go-chanassert/README.md

 A freshly created expecter (`NewChannelExpecter`) starts 'asleep'.
 It does not listen to the channel you've provided.
 First, you must call `.Listen` on the expecter, which starts a goroutine to listen to the channel you provided.

-> [!NOTE]
-> An expecter becomes satisfied when it's seen all the messages it _expected_ to see, however this does not mean the expecter is without errors.
-A satisfied expecter may have seen messages it did *not* expect, which is not mutually exclusive with seeing all the messages it *did* expect.

 Once an expecter is listening, it will make it's first layer 'active'.
 Any time a message is received over the channel, it will be sent to active layer to see if the message matches.

 If the message was _accepted_ by the active layer, we check if the layer is satisfied (meaning all combiners it contains are satisfied);